donJoomla/jforms/plugins/plg_jforms_googlespreadsheet/README.md

 Install the plugin in Joomla, then configure & publish it in your plugin manager.
 You will need to enter your Google username and password.

+### Important information for GMail Users
+If you are using GMail (rather than Google Apps) you will get blocked on the first call of the API.
+To fix this, open a jForms module in your module manager after setting up the plugin.
+You will see an error.
+Now head over to [gmail.com] and sign in, you should see a notification about access to your account.
+Authorise access and you're good to go ;)

 Open the jForms module which you wish to use in your module manager, click on the options tab and scroll to the bottom.
 You will see a new set of options called "Google Spreadsheets" with the following options: